I am so happy that you are interested in finding out more about the newsletter. Welcome!

 When discussing ways to age well, articles typically focus on exercise, managing illnesses, and good nutrition.
 Another popular approach suggests following the six dimensions of wellness.
 Both offer excellent advice.

 The Aging Well newsletter proposes that additional factors and circumstances play a role and must be considered.
 Factors such as underlying beliefs and perceptions that impact choices and decisions.
 Situations such as taking care of a loved one or experiencing chronic disease.

-In the Aging Well Newsletter, we will take what is already discussed a step further to delve into issues such as the willingness to change beliefs and habits, to accept what is now normal, to evaluate how you really take care of yourself, and to no longer sabotage your effort to age well.
+In the Aging Well Newsletter, we take what is known a step further.
+You will be asked to look into your willingness to change unhelpful beliefs and habits, to accept what is now normal, and to manage the various practical issues that can and do arise.

 More about Me

-So, I decided to share my journey and help others age well – no matter what.
-For more on that, see my book Aging Well - 30 Lessons for Making the Most of Your Later Years and the tlcorner.com website.
+I decided to share my journey and help others age well – no matter what. in my book Aging Well - 30 Lessons for Making the Most of Your Later Years.
+The newsletter is a supplement to the book.

 Be Part of the Community

-To age well, we need to change the conversation from the common and known to looking at underlying issues that must be addressed.
+To age well, we need to change the conversation from the ordinary and known to look at underlying issues that must be addressed.
 Be part of a community of people who share your interests.